chriscareycode/nagiostv-4-nodejs/README.md

-# NagiosTV for Nagios 4
+# NagiosTV (Nagios 4 written in EmberJS with Node.js sidecar)

 ```diff
 - There is a new project for NagiosTV which is now getting updates.